 A cash walk through visualisation breaks the journey from opening cash balance to closing cash balance into a series of steps that identify the most significant contributors/detractors to the net cash balance.

-In the example below, we can see the three headline cash inflow categories highlighted in yellow (Customer Receipts, Investing Inflow, Dividend Receipts).
-The four headline outflow categories are highlighted in green (Supplier Payments, Tax, Payroll, Debt Payments).
+In the example below, we can see the three headline cash inflow categories highlighted in green (Customer Receipts, Investing Inflow, Dividend Receipts).
+The four headline outflow categories are highlighted in red (Supplier Payments, Tax, Payroll, Debt Payments).

 One of the key benefits of this method of data visualisation is that it highlights the extent to which each category of cash flow affects the cash balance in an easy to understand visual.
 This means attention can be focused on the element(s) that will have the greatest impact.
 For example, in the graph above we can quickly see that supplier payments (which total $10million in outgoings) cancel out the positive contributions from customer receipts, investing inflow, and dividend receipts combined.